athas/raytracers/README.md

 disable laziness in the core modules.
 This has about 1.5-2x impact on the run-time.

-After a few false starts, F# runs quite fast when using .NET Core 2.1.
+After a few false starts, F# runs quite fast when using .NET Core.
 The main tricks appear to be [using inline functions and explicit value types](https://github.com/athas/raytracers/pull/12).